Oxsomi/core3/docs/graphics_api.md

 #### Dependencies

-The final parameter of startScope is the dependencies; this is a `List<ScopeDependency>` which references the scopes by id it has a dependency on.
+The final parameter of startScope is the dependencies; this is a ListCommandScopeDependency which references the scopes by id it has a dependency on.
 It contains the dependency type (unconditional, conditional) and a scope id of the dependency.
 A conditional dependency means that the dependency needs to be available, otherwise the scope is invalid and it should be an error to insert it if the dependency isn't available.
 An unconditional dependency is one where the execution will happen always even if the scope is not present; but it does mean that the scope needs to be executed before it.
 Consider the following:

 ```
 startScope (0)					//Render visibility buffer